-In the initial stage of 5G, from the perspective of coverage and capacity maximization, it is recommended that 5G and 4G co-site deployment to ensure continuous coverage and reduce infrastructure, planning and optimization costs.
+In the initial stage of 5G, from the perspective of coverage and capacity maximization, it is recommended that 5G and 4G co-site deployment to ensure continuous coverage and reduce planning and optimization costs.
 Engineering constraint is also an important aspect to consider.
-In some scenarios, there are limits to the weight and volume of the Massive MIMO unit.
-For example, in South Korea, the engineering department requires AAU weight not to exceed 25kg, and the installation of equipment over 40kg requires the use of Crane in the Netherlands, which costs 1K Euro per 6 hours.
-In this scenario, 32T/16T are an options for deploying 5G networks.
+In some scenarios, there are limits to the weight and volume of the Massive MIMO device.
+For example, in South Korea, the engineering department requires AAU weight not to exceed 25Kg, and the installation of equipment over 40Kg requires the use of Crane in the Netherlands, which costs 1K Euro per 6 hours.
+In this scenario, 32T is an option for deploying 5G networks.